Post Summary: The Site Is the Foundation, Not the Whole Job

 Can a good-looking website still have traffic problems?

 All the time.
-Design and development are two different things.
-A site can look sharp on the surface and still have heading hierarchy issues, cannibalization, unindexed pages, or no keyphrase strategy underneath.
-The stuff that drives traffic is mostly invisible to the business owner — it lives in the code, the structure, and the content strategy.
+Design and development are two different things, and the stuff that drives traffic is mostly invisible to the business owner, because it lives in the code, the structure, and the content strategy rather than in anything you can see on the page.
 A pretty site with bad development is a brochure, not a lead generator.

 What’s the difference between Google Search Console and Google Analytics?